isRuslan/learn-generators/exercises/look_sync_do_async/problem.md

 Generators can **pause their execution** while async calls complete.

-For example, you want to read current directory with `fs.readdir(dir, cb)` with no falling to callback land:
+For example, you want to read current directory with `fs.readdir(dir, cb)` with no falling back to callback land:

 ```js
 var fs = require('fs');